mtrevisan/Boxon/README.md

 #### parameters
  - `type`: the Class of the Object of the single element of the array.
  - `size`: the size of the array (can be a SpEL expression).
- - `validator`: the Class of a validator (applied BEFORE the transformer).
+ - `validator`: the Class of a validator (applied BEFORE the converter).
- - `transformer`: the transformer used to convert the read value into the value that is assigned to the annotated variable.
+ - `converter`: the converter used to convert the read value into the value that is assigned to the annotated variable.

 #### description
 Reads an array of Objects.